 (See my post on “Starting brassica seeds in summer.”)

 So I usually start some seeds and buy some seedlings at the same time, in late September.
 The seedlings will give me heads first, starting around Thanksgiving.
 The seeds will give me heads second, starting around late January.
 I’ll have broccoli and cauliflower to harvest on and off from Thanksgiving through winter and maybe into early spring, depending on the weather.

 I’ve never had a bad experience with a particular variety, but some I’ve grown successfully many times.
 The following varieties of broccoli have all grown well for me many times: Belstar, Premium Crop, Packman, and Green Comet.
-And the following cauliflower varieties have grown well for me many times: Amazing Taste, Early Snowball, Cheddar.
+And the following cauliflower varieties have grown well for me many times: Snow Crown, Amazing Taste, Early Snowball, Cheddar.

 Have you tried Romanesco?
 It grows exactly like broccoli and cauliflower, but it has a spectacular fractal form to its head.
 The taste is wonderful too.
 We usually roast it with a little olive oil, salt, and pepper.

 I used to crowd my broccoli and cauliflower plants at just a foot and a half apart.
 They do okay at that spacing, but nowadays I spread them farther, at least the distance of my elbow to finger tips — that’s closer to two feet.
 These plants get big, and they seem to appreciate the room to grow as grand as they can.

 Protect broccoli and cauliflower plants for the first month